The Business: Accounting, PhD prepares individuals for careers in research, teaching, and service at the university level.

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-With program approval students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison special student.
+With program approval students are allowed to transfer no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
 Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 15 credits